equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 Let me just highlight that Request Models are really rare in my code.
 I just use them when I need to deal with really complex request (e.g. bulk update).
-I rather prefer explicit service objects / rocedure modules and controller actions passing  arguments from `params` to them as dynamic nature of Request Models comes with price of overcomplication.
+I rather prefer explicit service objects / procedure modules and controller actions passing  arguments from `params` to them as dynamic nature of Request Models comes with price of overcomplication.

 ### Conclusion